01 of 07

 Coming through from the back of the rose again, stitch near the center of your petals to help secure each layer of the rose.
 One stitch in each petal should keep it all in place.
 Just be sure to work between the layers, hiding your stitches under the petals above.

 Finish your rosettes by tying off the thread, then working the tail of the thread into the back of the flower before clipping it.
 Now you can stitch your rosettes onto any project.
-I chose to put mine right back on the shirt I harvested the sleeve material from, my braided trident racerback transformation.
+We chose to put mine right back on the shirt we harvested the sleeve material from, our braided trident racerback transformation.